nathaliasilvac/BPL/README.md

 This tool enables reservoir owners and administrators to evaluate the most probable discharge pathways resulting from a reservoir failure.
 It provides a means for assessing potential scenarios and understanding the likely routes through which the reservoir water would flow in the event of a failure.

 ## Dependencies
-It is recommendd to use Anaconda to install the dependecies:
+It is recommended to use Anaconda to install the dependencies:

 -[Python 3.8](https://www.python.org/downloads/release/python-380/)

 -[pyproj 3.4.1](https://pyproj4.github.io/pyproj/stable/)